groboclown/pipit/docs/injections.md

 ## Injection Monitor Directory

-The Pipit server will start by monitoring the directory specified by the environment variable `$INJECTION_PATH`.
+The Pipit server will start by monitoring the directory specified by the environment variable `$PIPIT_EXTENSIONS`.
 That directory is scanned constantly for new or updated `.json` files.
-These are expected to be in the
-form:
+Any json file that contains an `injections` key will be used.
+The injections value looks like:

 ```
 {